 There are many benefits to daily exercise, including improved cardiovascular ability and increased energy levels.

 Researchers have not yet conclusively determined the causes of cognitive deterioration.
 Like the body, the brain undergoes changes during the normal aging process.
 These may include changes in brain chemistry, structure, and how the brain functions.
-Can something as simple as regular exercise slow progressive decline and make our brains function better?

 There are a number of studies that focus on the effects of physical activity on cognitive functioning in people 50 years and older.